maci3k/sql-tasks/README.md

 ## Summary
 Materialized view is a database object that contains the results of a query and represents itself as a regular table.
-It is used to increase the performance on complex schemas with large records sets and simplify queries.
+It is used to increase the performance on complex schemas with large records sets and to simplify queries.
 In this task simple schema is provided.
-Two materialized views are already created, but don't works as it is desired.
-Any change in physical tables data are not reflected in materialized views based on that tables.
+Two materialized views are already created, but don't work as desired.
+Any change in physical tables data is not reflected in materialized views.

 ## Goals